-In Maths, we will work on the following objectives:
+In Maths, we will work on the following objectives in Place Value:

 Our historical unit of work will focus on one of the most fascinating civilisations in history as we discover who the ancient Greeks were.
 We will learn about when the ancient Greeks lived, how they lived in their separate city states, how their armies lived and fought, the gods they worshipped on Mount Olympia and much, much more.
 Art links will include Greek pottery design and comedy and tragedy masks.

-Please ensure your child has a full kit in school.
+Please ensure your child has a full PE kit in school.